PlaceOS/docs/how-to/location-services/capturing_user_devices.md

 ### Querying a MS Network Policy Server (RADIUS)

 This allows us to grab MAC addresses of BYOD devices.
-Useful if tracking mobile phones on the wifi is desirable.
+Useful if tracking mobile phones on the Wi-Fi is desirable.

 ```powershell
 # Required for reliable Resolve-DnsName.